How to experimentally evaluate the adiabatic condition for quantum annealing

-In conclusion, we propose an experimental method to check whether an adiabatic condition is satisfied.
-Our method uses an oscillating field to induce Rabi oscillations in the middle of quantum annealing.
-This process provides information on the energy gap and the transition matrix element of the time derivative of the Hamiltonian.
-Also, we quantify the performance of our method by implementing numerical simulations.
-We mainly investigate how non-adiabatic transitions and decoherence affect the estimation of the adiabatic condition.
-Our results show the robustness of our method against such imperfections.
+We have proposed an experimental method to assess adiabaticity in QA by evaluating adiabatic conditions.
+Our approach uses an oscillating field to induce Rabi oscillations, providing insights into the energy gap and the transition matrix element of the time derivative of the Hamiltonian.
+To validate our method, we performed numerical simulations, considering non-adiabatic transitions and decoherence effects.
+The results confirm the robustness of our method against these experimentally inevitable problems.

-Our method is useful for finding suitable annealing scheduling and form of the Hamiltonian to improve the performance of quantum annealing.
-When the phase transition occurs, the performance of quantum annealing worsens.
-There are some proposals to avoid it during quantum annealing for specific cases \cite{Jorg_2010EPL, Seki_2019_JPSJ, Watabe_2020}.
-To adopt these methods, we need to change the annealing scheduling and form of the Hamiltonian.
-However, the potential problem is that we cannot easily optimize the annealing scheduling and form of the Hamiltonian for general problems if we do not know whether the adiabatic condition is satisfied.
-On the other hand, by using our methods to evaluate the adiabaticity of the dynamics, we may choose suitable annealing scheduling and form of the Hamiltonian when we try to solve practical optimization problems using quantum annealing.
-We leave the detailed analysis for future work.
+Our method is valuable for determining an optimal annealing schedule and Hamiltonian form to improve the performance of QA.
+When a phase transition takes place, the performance of QA is degraded.
+Some methods have been proposed to address this issue in specific cases \cite{Jorg_2010EPL, Seki_2019_JPSJ, Watabe_2020}.
+To apply these methods, we need to change the annealing schedule and form of the Hamiltonian.
+However, a potential problem is that we cannot easily optimize the annealing scheduling and form of the Hamiltonian for general problems if we do not know whether the adiabatic conditions are satisfied.
+Meanwhile, by using our methods to evaluate the adiabaticity of the dynamics, we can select an appropriate annealing schedule and form of the Hamiltonian when we try to solve practical optimization problems using QA.